andersmurphy/andersmurphy-blog/_posts/2018-11-10-clojure-map-values-and-keys.markdown

 title:  "Clojure: map-values & map-keys"
 ---

-Some useful clojure function for transforming the keys and values of maps.
+Some useful clojure functions for transforming the keys and values of maps.

 <!--more-->

 ### map-values

 When working in clojure I often find I want to transform the values of a map and apply the same function to each value.
 This is easy to do in clojure as the map function will break a map data structure into key value tuples that are easy to manipulate.
-That being said I find it comes up often enough that having a more specialised function is not only more convenient but conveys the code's intention more clearly.
+That being said, I find it comes up often enough that having a more specialised function is not only more convenient but conveys the code's intention more clearly.

 {% highlight clojure %}
 (defn map-values [f m]